 Fertilizing Ficus microcarpa ‘Green Island’

-Regular fertilization helps provide essential nutrients to your Ficus microcarpa ‘Green Island’ plant, ensuring its healthy growth and development.
 Fertilizers supply the necessary elements that may be lacking in the soil, promoting vibrant foliage and overall plant vigor.
 When choosing a fertilizer for your Ficus microcarpa ‘Green Island’, opt for a balanced, slow-release fertilizer specifically formulated for houseplants or foliage plants.

 During the active growing season, which typically occurs from spring to summer, fertilize your Ficus microcarpa ‘Green Island’ every two to four weeks.
 Follow the instructions on the fertilizer package for the recommended dosage and application method.
-It is important not to overfertilize, as excessive nutrients can lead to salt build-up in the soil, which can damage the plant’s roots.

 In addition to regular fertilization, it is beneficial to incorporate organic matter into the soil, such as compost or well-rotted manure.
 This helps improve soil structure and fertility over time, providing a steady supply of nutrients to your Ficus microcarpa ‘Green Island’ plant.
-Organic matter also helps retain moisture and promotes beneficial microbial activity in the soil.

 Fertilizer | Nutrient Content | Application Rate |